jhades/angularjs-gulp-example/readme.md

-# What every Angular project likely needs - And a Gulp build to provide it
+# What every Angular project likely needs - and a Gulp build to provide it

 This repository contains a baseline Gulp build for AngularJs development, applied to a sample test app.
 The goal of the build is to provide a good starting point for an Agular project.